 I learned about QAR in a workshop with Carol Gaab during our 2011 AFLA Conference (thanks, Cara, for reminding me where I heard this!).
 QAR, or Question-Answer Relationships, is a reading strategy that helps students to learn how to search a text for the answer to a question based on what kind of a question … Continue reading QAR

-Betsy Paskvan shared this fantastic activity with our TPRS Coaching group on Friday night.
+Betsy Paskvan shared this fantastic activity with our Anchorage PLC last Friday night.
 (For any of you that haven't heard of Betsy, she the an amazing Japanese teacher in our district that co-taught a Contrastive Grammar session at NTPRS with Susie Gross this past summer.)
-I love it because it is sim ple … Continue reading Blind Re-Tell
+I love this activity because it is simple and … Continue reading Blind Re-Tell